JsOS-Team/NPI-pkg/index.md

 $ git submodule add https://github.com/<your_username>/<name> packages/<name>
 ```

-If there is not repository, just copy the directory:
+If there is no repository, just copy the directory:

 ```bash
 $ cp -r ../my_package packages/<name>